 The center and intermediate tread knobs all have vertical braking surfaces and squared-off edges that face perpendicular to the direction of travel and want to bite and dig in when the brakes are applied.
 Due to the low-medium height of all these knobs, they bite best on firm surfaces and loose soils that aren't too deep.
-Once it gets really loose, sandy, or really steep, the limitations of the lower profile tread become obvious and the Ardent is easy to break into a skid and surf around.
-It is predictable and pretty obvious when the conditions aren't favorable for braking with the Ardent, and if you ride super loose dirt regularly you'll probably want to opt for something a bit more aggressive.
+Once it gets really loose, sandy, or really steep, the limitations of the lower profile tread become apparent, and the Ardent is easy to break into a skid and surf around.
+It is predictable and pretty obvious when the conditions aren't favorable for braking with the Ardent.
+If you ride super loose dirt regularly, you'll probably want to opt for something a bit more aggressive.

 As with the cornering and braking traction of the Ardent, the pedaling traction is condition dependent.
 On firm surfaces like hardpack, compacted dirt, and solid rock, it hooks up well provides all of the traction you need.
 When conditions get loose, however, the limitations of the low profile tread become apparent.